Measure from finished floor to finished floor. Standard story height is 96 to 120 inches.

 Accuracy and Disclaimer

-Stair dimensions must comply with your local building code, which may differ from the model IBC or IRC.
-This calculator references the 2024/2026 model codes.
-Local jurisdictions may adopt amendments that change maximum riser heights, minimum tread depths, or other requirements.
-Always verify with your local building department before construction.
+Stair dimensions must comply with your locally adopted building code, which may differ from the model IRC or IBC.
+Local jurisdictions adopt code editions on varying schedules and may apply amendments that change riser and tread requirements.
+Always verify stair design with your local building department before construction.
+This calculator is a planning tool and does not substitute for permit review or professional inspection.

 Conclusion